 We are a community of innovative educators, researchers and game designers.
 Our mission is to create a web resource with valuable content that pertains to game design for education and and social impact.

 We’re always looking for guest authors and contributors for this website.
-We also encourage you to visit our game design meetups in New York City!
+We also encourage you to visit our game design meetups and workshops in New York City!